-- 1. Understand the concept of Laplace transform and its application to solve the real integrals. - 2.
-Understand the concept of inverse Laplace transform of various functions and its applications in engineering problems. - 3.
-Apply the knowledge of Fourier series in engineering problems. - 4.
-Apply the knowledge of complex form of Fourier series and Fourier Transform in problem solving. - 5.
-Apply the concept of regression and interpolation in engineering problems. - 6.
-Use the concept of matrices eigen values in many areas of research.
+- 1. Able to solve examples of Laplace transform & apply the concept of Laplace transform and its application to solve the real integrals. - 2.
+Able to solve examples of inverse Laplace transform of various functions & apply the concept of inverse Laplace transform in application to solve differential equations & engineering problems. - 3.
+Able to find Fourier series & Apply the knowledge of Fourier series in engineering problems. - 4.
+Able to solve examples of complex forms of Fourier series and Fourier Transform & Apply the knowledge of complex forms of Fourier series and Fourier Transform in problem solving. - 5.
+Able to solve examples of regression, correlation, rank correlation, interpolation and fitting of curves & Apply the concept of regression, correlation, rank correlation, interpolation and fitting of curves in engineering problems. - 6.
+Able to solve examples of eigen values and eigen vectors of matrices & apply concept of eigen values and eigen vectors of matrices in diagonalization of matrix & engineering problems.

-Module Details Hours 1 Laplace Transform 4 1.1 Definition, Laplace Transforms of Standard Functions.
+Module Details Hours 1 Laplace Transform 1.1 Definition, Laplace Transforms of Standard Functions.
 1.2 Linearity properties of Laplace Transform, First Shifting theorem, 1.3 Change of scale Property, Effect of multiplication by t, 1.4 Effect of Division by t.
-2 Inverse Laplace Transform 4 2.1 use of standard formulae of Inverse Laplace Transform, 2.2 Partial fractions method, 2.3 First shift property, 2.4 Convolution theorem (without proof) .
-3 Fourier Series 4 \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ 3.1 Orthogonal and orthonormal set of functions, y 3.2 Fourier series of periodic function with period 2π , 3.3 Fourier series of even and odd functions with period 2π , 3.4 Half range Sine and Cosine Series with period π .
+4 2 Inverse Laplace Transform 2.1 Use of standard formulae of Inverse Laplace Transform , 2.2 Partial fractions method, 2.3 First shift property, 2.4 Convolution theorem (without proof) .
+4 3 Fourier Series 3.1 Orthogonal and orthonormal set of functions.
+3.2 Fourier series of periodic function with period $2\pi$ , 3.3 Fourier series of even and odd functions with period $2\pi$ , 3.4 Half range Sine and Cosine Series with period $\pi$ .
+3.5 Half range Sine and Cosine Series with period L, where $L \neq \pi$ (Definition only).

-4 Fourier Integral and Fourier Transform 4.1 Complex form of Fourier Series with period 2π, 4.2 Fourier Integrals, 4.3 Fourier transform (Definition only), 4.4 Fourier cosine and sine transform of constant and exponential function.
-4 5 Interpolation, Regression, Correlation & Fitting of Curves 5.1 Interpolation: - Lagrange's Linear and Quadratic 5.2 Linear Regression, Lines of regression 5.3 Karl Pearson's Coefficient of correlation (r), Spearman's Rank correlation coefficient (R) (Repeated & non repeated ranks problems).
-5.4 Fitting of Curves: Fitting of straight line and Second degree curve by Method of least squares.
-4 6 Matrices Prerequisite: Inverse of a matrix, addition, multiplication and transpose of a matrix, Elementary row and column transformation, System of homogeneous and non -homogeneous equations, their consistency and solutions 6.1 Eigen values and Eigen vectors of Matrices.
-6.2 Properties of Eigen values without proof.
-6.3 Cayley Hamilton theorem(Without Proof): Verification of Cayley Hamilton theorem (CHT), 6.4 Application of CHT to find inverse of a matrix.
 4

+4 Fourier Integral and Fourier Transform 4.1 Complex form of Fourier Series with period 2π , 4.2 Fourier Integrals (Definition only).
+4.3 Fourier transform of constant and exponential function.
+4.4 Fourier cosine and sine transform of constant and exponential function.
+4 5 Interpolation, Regression, Correlation &amp; Fitting of Curves 5.1 Interpolation: - Lagrange's Linear and Quadratic 5.2 Linear Regression, Lines of regression 5.3 Karl Pearson's Coefficient of correlation (r), Spearman's Rank correlation coefficient (R) (Repeated &amp; non repeated ranks problems).
+5.4 Fitting of Curves : Fitting of straight line and Second degree curve by Method of least squares.
+5 6 MatricesPrerequisite: Inverse of a matrix, addition, multiplication and transposeof a matrix ,Elementary row and column transformation, System ofhomogeneous and non -homogeneous equations, their consistency andsolutions6.1 Eigenvalues and Eigenvectors of Matrices,6.2 Properties of Eigenvalues (Without proof).6.3 Cayley Hamilton theorem(Without Proof): Verification of CayleyHamilton theorem (CHT) ,6.4 Application of CHT to find inverse of a matrix .
+5